Fairphone 6

 Fairphone 6 is a smartphone designed and marketed by Fairphone, following its Fairphone 5.
-It was announced as “The Fairphone (Gen. 6)” on 25 June 2025.
-The phone was originally available in Europe only for €599 but in October 2025 it was officially made available in the US for $899 through /e/OS creator Murena.
+It was announced as "The Fairphone (Gen. 6)" on 25 June 2025.
+The phone was originally only available in Europe for €599, however in October 2025 it was officially made available in the US for $899 through /e/OS creator Murena.
 The phone comes with 5 years of warranty and 8 years of updates.

 Specifications

 Fairphone 6 is a modular smartphone, making it easily repairable and customisable by the user.
 It supports 5G and Wi-Fi 6E connectivity, and has a 4,415 mAh user-replaceable battery.
-The phone is sold in 256 GB of storage and 8 GB RAM.
+The phone is sold with 256 GB of storage and 8 GB RAM.
 It has a 50 MP camera with optical image stabilisation and a 13 MP ultra-wide lens, and an IP55 rating.
+There are black, green, and white colour options.

-The phone ships with Android 15, though users can switch to other operating systems.
+The phone ships with Android 15, with e/OS being available when the phone is purchased through the company website.
+Users can also switch to other operating systems.

+Fairphone 6+

+On 18 August 2026, a refreshed variant known as the Fairphone 6+ was released, marketed as the "The Fairphone (Gen. 6+)".
+It ships with Android 16; other changes include a new processor (Snapdragon 7s Gen 4 from the 7s Gen 3), a boost in RAM capacity to 12 GB from 8 GB, and a new "Cobalt Blue" color option.
+This is the first Fairphone officially available in the United States.